Jack2740/hello-world/README.md

 Just another respository
 Hi people
 Jack here, I like chocolate icecream, pizza, work, and im a bit stuburn.
-I like dogs more than cats because i belive cats have no feelings.:)
+I like dogs more than cats.